 Sister Annie Gonder

-While the mansion was being constructed, Benjamin, commonly called BB, lived across the street in a small, modest home so he could monitor the builder’s progress.
-Living with BB was his wife, Mary, their two children, and BB’s spinster sister, Annie.
+While the mansion was being constructed, Benjamin, commonly called BB, lived across the street in a small, modest home to monitor the builder’s progress.
+Living with BB were his wife, Mary, their two children, and BB’s spinster sister, Annie.

 Annie came to believe the frowny face was looking directly at her, mockingly her and her isolation.
 Convinced it was her sister-in-law Mary’s doing, Annie swore revenge.